Post Running Muscle Soreness

 Thankfully yes!
 The body adapts to the physical exercise you undertook once the DOMS resolves.
 So when you perform the same routine again, the chance of DOMS onset decreases!
 However, adaptation to the causative training occurs rapidly after DOMS resolves.
 This adaptation with repeated activity is called the “repeated-bout effect.”

 How to Tell the Difference?

-Your physiotherapist will be your best option for an efficient and accurate diagnosis between the two conditions, however, there are some simple factors to help piece together your injury when it comes to deciding whether or not to consult help.
+Your physiotherapist will be your best option for an efficient and accurate diagnosis of the two conditions.
+However, some simple factors help piece together your injury when deciding whether or not to consult help.

 DOMS is more unpleasant when commencing a movement but eases as the muscle is warmed up, whereas a muscle injury will reproduce pain with any movement of the injured muscle.

 The most definitive factor is taking a detailed history of the injury.
-If pain was experienced during the event or immediately after, you are most likely looking at a muscle injury.
-If the pain is worst the day after and gets worse over the following days, you are most likely dealing with DOMS.
+If you experienced pain during or immediately after, you are most likely looking at a muscle injury.
+If the pain worsens the day later and worsens over the following days, you will most likely deal with DOMS.

-If you suspect you have a muscle injury, it is best to consult your physiotherapist earlier rather than later.
-A thorough assessment is required to ascertain what exactly it is you have injured and start rehabilitation immediately to help minimise your time out of sport!
+If you suspect a muscle injury, it is best to consult your physiotherapist earlier rather than later.
+A thorough assessment is required to ascertain what you have injured and start rehabilitation immediately to help minimise your time out of the sport!

-If you suspect you have DOMS, you need to avoid therapeutic interventions that increase muscle pain (e.g. excessive stretching, deep tissue massage) and vigorous physical activity should be postponed until resolution of pain and restoration of function due to:
+If you suspect you have DOMS, you need to avoid therapeutic interventions that increase muscle pain (e.g. excessive stretching, deep tissue massage), and you should postpone the vigorous physical activity until the resolution of pain and restoration of function due to:

 - Decreased shock absorption